 We aim to develop pupils’ abilities within an integrated programme of Spoken Language, Reading and Writing.
-Pupils will be given opportunities to interrelate the requirements of English within a broad and balanced approach to the teaching of English across the Curriculum, with opportunities to consolidate and reinforce taught literacy skills.
+Pupils will be given opportunities to interrelate the requirements of English within a broad and balanced approach to the teaching of the whole Curriculum, with opportunities to consolidate and reinforce taught literacy skills.

 At St. John’s Catholic Primary School, we strive for children to be a ‘Primary Literate Pupil’.

-In the early years and foundation stage (YR), children are following the Oxford Reading Tree scheme.
-Children who enter Reception, and are ready, begin the scheme and work their way through the subsequent stages.
-As we see the benefits of children reading different text types and genres, we have banded all out books in line with the Oxford Reading Tree scheme, children are therefore able to access stories, information texts and poems from different authors with a variety of different themes.
+In the early years and foundation stage (YR), children are following the letters and sounds approach to reading, which is supported by the Songbirds floppy phonics and Oxford Reading Tree scheme.
+As we see the benefits of children reading different text types and genres, we have banded all out books in line with the Oxford Reading Tree scheme and phonics phases, children are therefore able to access stories, information texts and poems from different authors with a variety of different themes.